AndyLandy/MakeMP3/README.txt

  *  lame and aacgain settings are hard-coded into MakeMP3.
 These should be user-customisable, ideally in a separate configuration file.

- *  ffmpeg, lame (and aacgain) must be on your path for MakeMP3 to work.
+ *  ffmpeg, lame (and aacgain if using --ag) must be on your path for MakeMP3 to work.

  *  The encoder should be decoupled from MakeMP3 so that something other than lame can be used instead.
-Ideally, this will use an abstract templating scheme much like EAC's so that any encoder can be easily supported.
+Ideally, this will involve an abstract templating scheme much like EAC's so that any encoder can be easily supported.

  *  Track-gain support needs to be added.